ryanrolds/screeps-bot-choreographer/README.md

 - [x] Implement behavior tree
 - [x] Migrate creep roles to behavior tree
 - [x] Storage construction triggers Distributors and prioritized Storage usage
-- [ ] Attack flag
+- [x] Attack flag
-- [ ] Refactor movement and storage selection (more hauling with fewer Distributors)
+- [x] Refactor movement and storage selection (more hauling with fewer Distributors)
+- [x] Kingdom refactor
-- [ ] Refactor creep manager
+- [x] Refactor creep manager
 - [ ] Track time between end and start of spawns and increase/decrease min energy (Spawn Time Governor)
 - [ ] Auto-defence of owned rooms
-- [ ] Scale number of repairers based on repair/decay rate for the room
+- [x] Scale number of repairers based on repair needs of the room
-- [ ] Scale number of builders based on number of construction sites in room
+- [x] Scale number of builders based on number of construction sites in room
 - [ ] Scale number of haulers based on fullness/rate of harvesting
-- [ ] Refactor and support multiple spawners in room
+- [x] Refactor and support multiple spawners in room
 - [ ] Auto-manage Upgraders per spawn (maximize what the economy can support - net zero energy)
 - [ ] Auto return-to-home and defense of remote harvesters
-- [ ] Don't require Build flags, staff rooms w/ construction sites, use flags to prioritize nearby sites
+- [x] Don't require Build flags, staff rooms w/ construction sites, use flags to prioritize nearby sites
 - [ ] Refactor role and spawn logic to support easy addition of creep roles
 - [ ] Auto-construction of roads to remote sources